Albert0i/RU204/cache.md

 ### Prologue
 Being one of the most eternally strategic and challenging issue, *caching* plays an outstanding role in modern computer systems.
 Technically speaking, it's completely possible to implement any systems using any decent and orthodox RDBMS.
-While RDBMS manages to keep up with renewed application requirements and yet, in some scenarios, caching is more necessary than required especially when *real-time* or *mobile computing* is involved, which always lead to awkwardness and cost-ineffective in pursuing such traits in monolithic system design.
+While RDBMS manages to keep up with renewed application requirements and yet, in some scenarios, caching is more necessary than required especially when *real-time* or *mobile computing* is involved, which always lead to awkwardness and cost-ineffective when pursuing such traits in monolithic system design.
 Therefore, a flexible and elastic solution is to attach a caching system to RDBMS.

 ### I. Data Model